ayatokura/ai-openscale/wos-fairness-ovr.md

    Take note of the following debiased details:

-   - Number of records that are read/on which the debiased operation is performed from payload table
-   - Additional records that are read to perform bias, and thereby de-biased as well.
-Same number as in the `Payload + Perturbed` selection
-   - Perturbed records per fairness attribute
-   - Oldest record timestamp in the data frame for which bias has to be computed
-   - Newest/latest record timestamp in the data frame for which bias has to be computed
-   - Before and after fairness values display in the header portion of the Debiased view.
-      - The **after** accuracy is computed by taking the feedback data and sending it to the active debiasing API.
-This API returns the de-biased prediction.
-The feedback data also contains the manual label.
-The manual label is compared with the debiased prediction to compute the accuracy.
-This API returns the de-biased prediction.
-The feedback table also contains the manual label.
-The manual label is compared with the debiased prediction to compute the accuracy.
-      - The **before** accuracy is computed by using the same feedback data.
-For before accuracy computation, the feedback data is sent to the model to get its prediction and the predicted value is compared with the manual label to get the accuracy.
+   - The result of debiasing the model
+   - For monitored groups, such as `age` and `sex` the before and after scores

   ![example of debiased data](images/wos-fairness-age-debiased.png)

 ### Example
 {: #mf-ex1}

-Consider a data point where, for `Gender=Male` (Reference value), the model predicts an Favorable outcome, but when the record is perturbed by changing `Gender` to `Female` (Monitored value), while keeping all other feature values the same, the model predicts an Unfavorable outcome.
+Consider a data point where, for `Sex=Male` (Reference value), the model predicts an Favorable outcome, but when the record is perturbed by changing `Sex` to `Female` (Monitored value), while keeping all other feature values the same, the model predicts an Unfavorable outcome.
 A model overall is said to exhibit bias if there are sufficient data points (across the last `N` records in the payload table, plus the perturbed data) where the model was acting in a biased manner.

 ### Supported models
 {: #mf-supmo}